 - ALLEY LIGHTING – Lighting on alley doors, windows or even hanging across buildings helps illuminate alleys and creates safe and inviting routes.
 For more information, download the Pioneer Square Alley Lighting Guidelines or learn how one Pioneer Square business installed new alley lights.

-For more information on installing lights, improving alley facades or resurfacing Pioneer Square alleys, contact firstname.lastname@example.org.
+For more information on installing lights, improving alley facades or resurfacing Pioneer Square alleys, contact firstname.lastname@example.org for .
 For further information, see the Pioneer Square Preservation Board website.